 1. Mode of entering appearance

-(1) Subject to paragraph (2) and to Order 70 Rule 2, a defendant to an action may (whether or not he is sued as a trustee or personal representative or in any other representative capacity) enter an appearance in the action and defend it by a solicitor or in person.
+(1) Subject to paragraph (2) and to Order 70 Rule 2, a defendant to an action may (whether or not he is sued as a trustee or personal representative or in any other representative capacity) enter an appearance in the action and defend it by a practitioner or in person.

-(2) Except as expressly provided by any Act, a defendant to such an action which is a body corporate may not enter an appearance in the action or defend it otherwise than by a solicitor.
+(2) Except as expressly provided by any Act, a defendant to such an action which is a body corporate may not enter an appearance in the action or defend it otherwise than by a practitioner.

-(3) A defendant shall enter his appearance in the Central Office.

-(4) An appearance is entered by properly completing a memorandum of appearance as defined by Rule 2, and a copy thereof and delivering both documents to the Registrar.

-(5) If 2 or more defendants to an action enter an appearance by the same solicitor and at the same time, only one set of the requisite documents need be completed and delivered for those defendants.
+[(3)-(5) repealed]

 [Rule 1 amended in Gazette 7 Oct 1977 p.
-3602.]
+3602; 22 Feb 2008 p.
+634.]

-2. Memorandum of appearance
+2. How to enter an appearance

-(1) A memorandum of appearance is a request to the Registrar to enter an appearance for the defendant or defendants specified in the memorandum.

-(2) A memorandum of appearance must be in Form No. 6, and both the memorandum of appearance and the copy thereof required for entering an appearance must be signed by the solicitor by whom the defendant appears or, if the defendant appears in person, by the defendant.
+(1) To enter an appearance, a defendant must file 2 copies of a Form No. 6 signed by —

+(a) the practitioner who acts for the defendant; or

+(b) if the defendant is self-represented, the defendant.

-(3) A memorandum of appearance must, in accordance with Order 71A, state —
+(2) A memorandum of appearance must, in accordance with Order 71A, state —

 (a) the defendant’s geographical address; and